About this Artist

-CLARK WILSON is one of the most prominent and recognized scorers of silent photo-plays in America today.
+Clark Wilson is one of the most prominent and recognized scorers of silent photoplays in America today.
 He works exclusively with the organ in developing accurate and historic musical accompaniments as they were performed in major picture palaces during the heyday of the silent film.

-Wilson was presented with the ATOS Organist of the Year award in 1998.
-An acclaimed organ technician and consultant, he has also been professionally involved with over 200 pipe organ installations to date and has earned the ATOS Technician of Merit award, the only person to receive both ATOS distinctions.
+Wilson was presented with the American Theatre Organ Society’s Organist of the Year award in 1998.
+A successful organ technician, tonal finisher, and consultant, he runs his own organ shop and has been professionally involved with over 200 pipe-organ installations to date.
+Most recently, he headed a project to save and transplant a late Aeolian-Skinner instrument from Ohio State University.
+He has also earned the ATOS Technician of Merit award, the first of only two persons ever to receive both ATOS distinctions.